PraxisMapper/OfflineData/README.md

 }
 ```

 Each file is a Cell6, and each 'pixel' in this is a Cell10, creating a 400x400 grid to reference.
-To determine a user's coordinates, start at 0,0 in the current Cell6 of hte players current PlusCode location.
+To determine a user's coordinates, start at 0,0 (lower left corner) in the current Cell6 of the players current PlusCode location.
 Add (index * 20) to both X and Y values matches the characters index in the Cell8 positions, and add index to both values for the characters in the Cell10 positions.
 EX: 8M3V4652+HM.
 Take the first 6 out (8M3V46) and load that file.
 Add 100 to Y for the 5 and 11 for H. Add 0 to X for the 2 and 13 for the M. Your player's location in this grid is 13, 111.

 Schema:
 * olc: Confirmation of which PlusCode Cell6 this data corresponds to.
 Each Cell6 file is 1 degree square on the map.